If I was making Wing Commander today, Star Citizen is what I would do.

-Star Citizen / Squadron 42 was a successful Kickstarter campaign and now holds the Guinness World Record for being the highest ever crowd-funded project.
+Star Citizen / Squadron 42 was a successful Kickstarter campaign and now holds the Guinness World Record for being the highest ever crowd-funded project of any kind.
 It is currently being further funded directly from the Roberts Space Industries website via the sale of Ship/Game Packages.
-These pledge packages offer a selection of ships to pilot, ranging from small trading vessels and fighter craft up to large multi-crew freighters reminiscent of the Millenium Falcon from Star Wars.
+These pledge packages offer a selection of ships to pilot, ranging from small trading vessels and fighter craft up to large multi-crew freighters and capital ships.
 These ships are not exclusive and are being offered as an incentive for early backing and to support ongoing development costs.
-The minimum cost package offers the same access to the game as the more expensive ships.
+The minimum cost package offers the same access to the game as any other package.

 The game is divided into two main components.
-Star Citizen is the online persistent game universe and Squadron 42 is the singleplayer (with optional co-op) component.
+Star Citizen is the online persistent game universe and Squadron 42 is the single-player component.

-- Star Citizen's open world starts players off without any ties to the military, and promises a Freelancer/Privateer-like experience where they are free to choose their own path.
-Everything has to be earned via practical skill, and reputation will be very important in a large, unstable empire.
+- Star Citizen's open world promises a Freelancer/Privateer-like experience where players are free to choose their own path.
+Everything has to be earned via practical skills, and reputation will play a very important part in a large empire spanning dozens of star systems.

-Any combination of controller input such as joystick, HOTAS, gamepad, mouse and keyboard are supported for character and ship control.
-The game will also support VR and TrackIR headsets.
+Any combination of controller input such as joystick, HOTAS, gamepad, etc are supported for character and ship control.
+The game will also support VR and head-tracking systems.

 The universe, and all the characters and events within it will be managed by a central "Galaxy" server.
 Player statistics will be tracked and preserved throughout the game.
 A virtual economy system will play an important part of the universe, and will reward a multitude of achievements such as the discovery of rare uncharted jump points in space.